-The Political Librarian is published at the intersection of local libraries, public policy, and tax policy.
-As an open-source academic journal, The Political Librarian is dedicated to expanding the discussion of about library advocacy and activism while promoting research and new thinking about policy and funding issues for libraries.
+The Political Librarian is published at the intersection of local libraries, public policy, education policy, and tax policy.
+As an open-source academic journal, The Political Librarian is dedicated to expanding the discussion about library advocacy and activism while promoting research and new thinking about library policy and funding issues.
 We publish a wide range of opinion pieces, research, and peer-reviewed materials on public policy and tax policy issues for libraries.

 The Political Librarian is hosted on Washington University’s Open Scholarship Platform, ISSN: 2471-3155.

-We are actively seeking submissions from researchers, practitioners, community members, and others dedicated to furthering the discussion, promoting research, and helping to re-envision tax policy and public policy on the extremely local level.
+We invite submissions from researchers, practitioners, community members, and others dedicated to furthering the discussion, promoting research, and helping to re-envision tax policy and public policy on the extremely local level.
 The Political Librarian is actively interested in featuring new voices and lines of inquiry.

 - Opinions/First Drafts – Editorial in nature; the first draft of an idea or argument.